Sexual orientation discrimination

 Unlike normal unfair dismissal claims, there is no maximum amount of compensation a Tribunal can award you.

-In addition to damages for any losses you have suffered – such as wages or pension – your compensation will usually include an award for injury to your feelings.
+In addition to damages for any losses you have suffered – such as wages or pension, compensation normally includes an award for injury to feelings.
 Tribunals are guided in what to award:

 You only have a limited amount of time to take action to preserve your employment rights – usually just three months (less one day) from the date you were last discriminated against.

 This is where we come in.
 Employment law is all we do.

 Talk to us and we will explain your options.
 You might want to stay in work, have a phased reduction to your hours or duties until you are ready to go, or if you have been dismissed – we can help you to enforce your employment rights.

 It can often feel like your employer holds all the power.
 They will likely have experienced HR professionals or a solicitor working in the background.
 That’s why you need the best support and advice available.
 You need a specialist employment lawyer – one who will push for the best outcome for you.